terenceylchow124/Audio-Illusion-Implementation-HAAS-Effect-Up-Down-mixing/README.md

 2) Run GUI.m
 3) Load the music clips from your local machine
 4) Informations about the uploaded music file are described in the window
-5) You can one of the audio effects
+5) You can one of the audio effects:
-i) Downmixing the music clip from 6/4 to 2 channels. ii) Upmixing the music clip from 2 to 4 channels.
+- Downmixing the music clip from 6/4 to 2 channels.
+- Upmixing the music clip from 2 to 4 channels.

 # Reference
 1. Haas Effect Tutorial: https://musicproductiontips.net/haas-effect-tutorial/